Our Verdict

 Cover

-Cover removal on the Fllo is a major concern, given how messy little ones can be.
-Most of this cover is not removable, and given how messy children are, it feels like a huge concern.
-Whether you want to frequently launder the cover or just want the option should vomit happen, we hate that this option is only cleanable with a steam cleaner.
+Cover removal on the Fllo is a major concern, as most of the cover cannot be removed.
+This feels like a huge mistake, given how messy little ones can be.
+Whether you want to frequently launder the cover or want the option should vomit happen, we hate that it is only cleanable with a steam cleaner.

 Comfort/Quality